Combativ/SawTheWorld/README.md

   All sounds are released under Public Domain except

-  knifescrapingwoodwhittling by edbles
-  License: CC BY 3.0
+  knifescrapingwoodwhittling by edbles, CC BY 3.0

-  snapping-wooden-fence-a by InspectorJ
-  License: CC BY 3.0
+  snapping-wooden-fence-a by InspectorJ, CC BY 3.0

 **Music**